insilmaril/vym/README-layout.md

 Bugs
 ----

-* Move a subtree to a sibling (?), old parent has too much space, sometimes needs 3 repositions until correct. :-(

 * Move subtree and let snapback:
   => before animation starts, subtree is painted on final position for a frame or so